Ben Risinger: Minor league career

 Signing with the Springfield Capitals, Risinger helped them to the 1998 Frontier League title as the regular shortstop.
 He hit .242 and slugged .366.
 He saw scant action for Melbourne in the winter, going 4 for 15 with 2 doubles and a walk.
 Moving on to Organized Baseball, the 21-year-old played for the Pittsburgh Pirates organisation in 1999, hitting .249/~.309/.334 for the Hickory Crawdads as their primary third baseman and also seeing time at shortstop, first base and second base.

 Pittsburgh traded Risinger to the San Diego Padres for a player to be named later (who became Luis Andújar).
 In 2000, Ben split time between the Fort Wayne Wizards (.176/.268/.201 in 50 games) and the Rancho Cucamonga Quakes (.260/.345/.460 in 15 games).
 He played catcher, second base, third base, the outfield and pitched that year, only missing out on shortstop.

 In 2001, he played for the Lake Elsinore Storm, producing at a .251/.333/.305 clip in 105 games, playing at least 15 games at shortstop, second base, third base and catcher.
 Lake Elsinore was co-champion of the California League when the final series was cancelled due to the attack on the World Trade Center on 11 September.

 In 2002, Risinger had his best minor league season.
 Playing for the AA Mobile BayBears, he batted .288/.357/.363 with 26 doubles.
 He played every position except pitcher, primarily being used at third base (97 games).
 He just missed the Southern League's top 10 in batting average, falling 4 points shy.
 He was named to the SL All-Star team as a utility man.

 Risinger was primarily a 3B/C in 2003 when he made his AAA debut with the Portland Beavers.
 He hit .252/.321/.371 in 86 games of action.
 In 2004, he batted .242/.310/.344 in 79 contests for the Beavers, playing every position except the outfield.
-The next season, his average fell further as he only eked out a batting line of .211/.369/.336 in 41 games; all he had going for him was the fact that he managed to get hit by pitch 13 times.
+The next season, his average fell further as he only eked out a batting line of .211/.369/.336 in 41 games; all he had going for him was that he managed to get hit by pitch 13 times.
 He cut back on the number of positions played, appearing at catcher, first base and third base.
 He was not close to the Pacific Coast League lead in times plunked as Carlos Quentin was hit 29 times.

 Released by Portland, Risinger signed with the Gary SouthShore RailCats and hit .310.
 In the postseason, he batted .432 with a team-high 3 home runs and 12 RBI as Gary won the Northern League title.

 San Diego re-signed Risinger but he only played one game for Portland in 2006 (going 0 for 3).
 He was then brought up to San Diego, not as a player, but as the bullpen catcher when Mark Merila was battling a brain tumor.